r00b/cpl/notes/oral_exam.md

 * Typical cabin pressure altitude maintained is 8000 feet at maximum designed cruising altitude of an aircraft
   * Air is exchanged reasonably fast from inside to outside of cabin
 * Cabin pressure regulator
-  * Controls cabin pressure to a selected value and limits cabin pressure to a present differential value
+  * Controls cabin pressure to a selected value and limits cabin pressure to a preset differential value
   * After aircraft reaches altitude at which differential is highest for which fuselage is designed, a further increase in aircraft altitude will increase cabin altitude
+* Valves
   * Outflow valve
     * Allows for air to exit the cabin at a controlled rate which results in the cabin becoming pressurized
     * **Begins closing until max cabin differential pressure is reached; thereafter, cabin altitude begins to climb**
       * Cabin rate of climb is slightly less than airplane rate of climb
   * Safety/dump valve
     * Combination pressure relief, vacuum relief, and dump valve
-  * Pressure relief valve prevents cabin pressure from exceeding the predetermined differential pressure
-  * Vacuum relief prevents ambient pressure from exceeding cabin pressure by allowing external air to enter cabin when ambient pressure exceeds cabin pressure
+    * If the outflow valve fails, this will release excess pressure (can be manually activated) by a squat switch to prevent pressurization on the ground
     * Dump valve dumps cabin air into atmosphere
-  * Basically, if outflow valve fails, this thing releases excess pressure to prevent pressurization on the ground; activated either manually or via squat switch
+  * Vacuum relief valve
+    * Allows ambient air into the cabin
+    * Prevents ambient pressure from exceeding cabin pressure by allowing external air to enter cabin
 * Generally, fuselage is designed to withstand a particular maximum cabin differential pressure
 * Sonic venturi
   * Limits amount of air taken from turbocharger by accelerating air to sonic speeds, creating a shock wave which acts as a barrier